 In almost every case, it’s because they’re focusing on the wrong things.
 Quantity over quality.
 Link building over question answering.
 Design over writing.
 Popups over value.

 But a motivated content marketer in any niche can take a strategy like the ones I’ve come up with and apply it to their business and see massive success.
-Done properly, it can lead to tens or hundreds of thousands of new potential customers a month, arriving to your site naturally instead of by ads.
+Done properly, it can lead to tens or hundreds of thousands of new potential customers a month, arriving at your site naturally instead of by ads.